The types of CDL driver jobs can be simply broken down into 3 different types of work for on-road driving.

 Of the 3 types of trucking mentioned here, regional work can be the toughest type of trucking there is because it seems you are almost always at work.
 Drivers often cannot afford to take more than the reset time off.

 Truth be told, trucking of ALL kinds is tough, demanding work.
-There’s just no easy route…… best to get into the niche and type of CDL job, that best suits your needs and expectations, for long term satisfaction.
+Do seek out the truck driving job niche that you like best, which suits your needs and expectations, for long term satisfaction.